Unresponsive, private U.S. plane crashes off coast of Jamaica

 Search and rescue teams, including a military plane and a helicopter, were despatched to the crash site about 14 miles (22 km) north of the tourist town of Port Antonio, Jamaica’s Civil Aviation Authority said.

-The United States Coast Guard also joined the search with an HC-130 Hercules airplane and a helicopter, as well as a Coast Guard Cutter en route.
+The U.S. Coast Guard also joined the search with an HC-130 Hercules airplane and a helicopter, as well as a Coast Guard Cutter en route.

 “At this time we have not located the aircraft or debris,” a U.S. Coast Guard spokesman said late on Friday afternoon.